-We feel that this subject belong to a heavier 3-credit subject, but it is not unreasonably heavy.
-Former students felt that the heaviest part of the subject has been the post-filming editing work of the documentary.
-Students need to be prepared for such work after the service trip.
+Former students feel that this subject belongs to a heavier 3-credit subject, but it is not unreasonably heavy.
+They reported that the heaviest part of the subject has been the post-filming editing work of the documentary.
+Students need to be prepared for such work after the filming service.

 Before the service, students have to work in teams to:

 - research the needs of NGO partners and identify a story that would interest audience

 - develop a feasible storyboard and shooting schedule

 Upon arrival at the service point, your team will need to: